JAX on NVIDIA GPUs Part 1: Fundamentals and best practices

 import jax.numpy as jnp

-Core GPU Optimizations
+Core GPU optimizations

 JAX's true power on GPUs comes from leveraging XLA's automatic optimizations and implementing strategic memory management.
 These core techniques form the foundation for achieving peak performance across all your GPU workloads.

-1. XLA Compilation & Kernel Fusion
+1. XLA compilation & Kernel Fusion

 @jax.jit # Compiles to efficient GPU kernels